Glimpse: Generalized Locality for Scalable and Robust CT: Methods

+\revv{In this section we introduce {\dlt }.
+We begin with a brief overview of tomographic imaging in order to introduce the filtered backprojection formula.}

-\section{Computed Tomography}
+\subsection{Computed Tomography}

-CT imaging~\cite{kak2001principles} plays an important role in many applications including medical diagnosis~\cite{wang2008outlook}, industrial testing~\cite{de2014industrial}, and security~\cite{wells2012review}.
-We consider 2D computed tomography where the image of interest $f(\x)$ with size $D \times D$ is reconstructed from the measurements of wave attenuation where $\x = (x,y) \in \R^2$ denotes the coordinate.
+Tomographic imaging~\cite{kak2001principles} plays an important role in many applications including medical diagnosis~\cite{wang2008outlook}, industrial testing~\cite{de2014industrial}, and security~\cite{wells2012review}.
+We consider 2D computed tomography where the image of interest $f(\x)$ with size $D \times D$ is reconstructed from measurements of (X-ray) attenuation.
 The forward model is the Radon transform $Rf$ which computes integrals of $f(\x)$ along lines $L$,

-We parameterize a line $L$ by its distance from the origin $t$ and its normal vector's angle with the $X$-axis $\alpha$.
+We parameterize a line $L$ by its distance from the origin $t$ and its normal vector's angle with the $x$-axis $\alpha$.
 We can then reformulate~\eqref{eq: Radon with L} as

 where,

 The image of interest is observed from a finite set of $r$ different viewing directions $\{\alpha_m\}_{m = 1}^r$, each having $N$ parallel, equispaced rays.
 The measurements of the attenuation are then represented as a transform-domain ``image'' $\s \in \R^{N \times r}$ called a sinogram.